sombit-roy/Numerical-Methods/Simpson method (integral)/README.md

 # Simpson method

 This method is used to approximate definite integrals by quadratic interpolation.
-The function Simpson.py takes in the function to be integrated and the integration limits as arguments and returns the answer.
+The function Simpson.py takes in the function to be integrated, the integration limits and the number of discrete steps as arguments and returns the answer.

 ## Diffraction pattern